Overview

 Editors are responsible for:

-• Ensuring transparency in editorial policies - Clearly communicating editorial policies, processes, and decision criteria
+• Promoting transparency in policies - Clearly presenting editorial procedures, policies, and decision criteria

 Quality Assurance and Continuous Improvement

-Editors contribute to the ongoing improvement of journal quality by:
+Editors support the continuous enhancement of journal standards by:

 Monitoring Editorial Performance